WindJammer6/2.-Tic-Tac-Toe-Game-Python/README.md

     return False
 ```

-Similarly, the 'AI_winner' function is to check every round if the AI has won after user has given an input.
+Similarly, the 'AI_winner()' function is to check every round if the AI has won after user has given an input.
 There is 8 possible combinations for the AI to win.
 If these 3 keys in the dictionary are filled with an 'X',
 then the AI is declared a winner and returns True, else it returns False.

 <br>